tedslittlerobot/l4-auth/readme.md

 ## User

 The user model is the core of this package.
+Make sure that your user model extends `Tlr\Auth\User`.

+#### Migration

 Run the following to put a migration into your migrations folder.

     php artisan migrate:publish tlr/l4-auth